About Us

 There are a number of ways to support our Sanctuary:

-To learn about naming opportunities and other sponsorships, please contact Lea Ann, Donor Relation And Development Coordinator at Leaann@shywolfsanctuary.org.
+To learn about naming opportunities and other sponsorships, please contact Charles Brown, Development Director at Charles@shywolfsanctuary.org.